What services can I get at a HIM Health Centre?

-We also offer peer support and professional counselling services.
+We also offer Change Advocate and Professional Counselling services.

 A nurse will ask some background questions about your sexual activities and risk; you can ask questions at any time.
 The HIV test will be conducted.
 While you are waiting for your results, the nurse will be available to answer any questions you may have or provide guidance on reducing your risk while having sex.

 How do I get my HIV test results?

 Rapid HIV test results are available within a few minutes.
 For standard HIV test and Early HIV test results, you can phone the Bute Street Clinic HIV result line at 604-707-2796.
 The result line is available Tuesday, Wednesday and Thursday between 11 a.m. and 1 p.m.
 If you prefer to receive your results in person, simply ask the nurse and schedule a time to return to a HIM Health Centre.

 Do I need to bring my BC Care card when I come in for testing?

 No. A BC Care Card is not required.

 Do I need to identify myself for an HIV test?

 No. You do not need to provide identification for an HIV test at a HIM Health Centre.
 Our tests are “non-nominal.”
 We ask for a word, number or assumed name to identify you anonymously.